Donzo/Mine-Labor-Simulator/README.md

 <h3>Contracts for SMELTING ORE</h3>

-The contracts have been deployed on Goerli.
+The contracts for SMELTING ORE been deployed on Goerli.
 View them here:

 1. <a href='https://goerli.etherscan.io/address/0x9f659da618419a3baddb9a2a9cb2bb8a1584237f#code' target='_blank'>Smelting Contract</a>
 2. <a href='https://goerli.etherscan.io/address/0x91fe1517fdf17ae2c338602d14a3e156013e61d2#code' target='_blank'>Swap Contract for Smelter</a>